andywu0408/Restuarant-tinder/README.md

-**!!!!!
-This is MASTER please do not mess up with master do it on branch first**

 **Important notes for grader:** ----> p.s. thank you so much for a great quarter & grading our project!

 **1) Why are we submitting this github repo instead of a glitch project?**